 Our international and domestic global engagement opportunities are the perfect complement to your field of study – they also open you to new possibilities.
 Programs give students an opportunity to explore different perspectives of the human condition in a global community in a setting that is intellectually challenging and aesthetically inspiring.

 All programs require an application and some paperwork in advance of your trip.
-We encourage students thinking about studying abroad or short term trips to talk to their academic advisor and our office early to explore all the options.

 Abroad and Stateside (Semester-Long) Priority Application